Aabayoumy/Audit-DS/README.md

 ## Description

-This module is designed for auditing purposes.
+This module is designed for DS auditing purposes.
 More details will be added soon.